-The legendary Nobel prize-winning pioneer cardiologist Dr. Bernard Lown has had a lot to say to his colleagues who use what he calls “words that hurt“.
+The late legendary Nobel prize-winning pioneer cardiologist Dr. Bernard Lown had had a lot to say to his colleagues who use what he calls “words that hurt“.
 He once described this cardiac condition like so:

 “Heart failure is not a disease.
 It’s just a description of clinical syndromes.
 A heart failure prognosis is no longer what it used to be; much of the damage that occurs to the heart may be reversible and the symptoms controlled over decades.”

 And the words heart failure don’t even accurately reflect the definition of this condition: essentially, that your heart is not pumping blood as well as it should.